saltzmanjoelh/XcodeHelperCliKit/README.md

-XcodeHelper keeps you in Xcode and off the command line.
+XcodeHelperCli keeps you in Xcode and off the command line.
+It's build from [XcodeHelperKit](https://www.github.com/saltzmanjoelh/XcodeHelperKit).
 You can:

 * [Build and run tests on Linux through Docker](#build)
 * [Fetch/Update Swift packages](#fetch)